 Make Age Your Asset, Not Liability

-Don't hide from your age, instead use it to your advantage.
+IF your doing a job search over 50, don't hide from your age, instead use it to your advantage.
 Use concrete examples of your competencies, achievements and skills to show how you have more experience and a deeper understanding of what it would take to be successful in the position.
 Use what your younger, less experienced competition can not.

 Network, Network, and then Network some more